jomjol/AI-on-the-edge-device-docs/docs/StatusLED-BlinkCodes.md

 Total available system memory (heap) is too small.
 A size of >= 4MB is necessary to run this firmware.

-## Source TIME_CHECK: External RAM (SPI RAM) initialization
+## Source `TIME_CHECK`: External RAM (SPI RAM) initialization

 ### `Missing time sync (check every round)`

 !!!
 NOTE
     Only warning indication, blink code repetition: 2x

-If system is configured to be synced with a NTP server the sync status is checked after every round (in state: "Flow finished".
-An warming message is also printed to log).
-If the time is not synced after serveral rounds, please check for proper configuration.
+If the system is configured to be synced with a NTP server, the sync status is checked after every round (in state: "Flow finished" a warning message is also printed to log).
+If the time is not synced after several rounds, check for proper configuration.

-# STATUS
+# `STATUS`

 !!!
 NOTE
     All only status indication

-## Source OTA_OR_AP: OTA Update / Access point mode
+## Source `OTA_OR_AP`: OTA Update / Access point mode

 ### `OTA process ongoing`

+An OTA is performed.
+Wait until the OTA is completed.
+The system is rebooted automatically.
-An OTA is performed right now.
-Please wait until OTA is completed.
-System is rebooting automatically.
-If system is not coming up, please check serial console output.
+If the system is not coming up, check the serial console output.

 ### `Soft AP started (for remote config)`

 The built-in access point functionality is started to perform initial remote remote setup.
-Further description: [Installtion --> `Section Remote Setup using the built-in Access Point`](https://jomjol.github.io/AI-on-the-edge-device-docs/Installation/)
+Further description: [Installation --> `Section Remote Setup using the built-in Access Point`](https://jomjol.github.io/AI-on-the-edge-device-docs/Installation/)

-## Source FLASHLIGHT: Flashlight
+## Source `FLASHLIGHT`: Flashlight

 ### `LED on when flashlight is on`

-The LED is solid on as long the flashlight is on.
+The LED remains lit as long as the flashlight is on.
 This feature has lower priority than the other LED codes.
-Whenever another code occurs this feature will be overrided.
+Whenever another code occurs this feature is overridden.